-^respond(topic-name) - tests the sentence against the named topic in responder mode to see if any rule matches (executes the rule when matched).
-It does not fail (though it may not generate any output), unless a rule forces it to fail or the topic requested does not exist or is disabled.

-^gambit(topic-name) - runs the named topic in gambit mode to see if any gambits arise.
+^gambit(value) - If value is a topic name, runs the topic in gambit mode to see if any gambits arise.
 It does not fail unless a rule forces it to fail or the named topic doesn't exist or is disabled.

-The topic-name may be \sim , which means use the current topic you are within.
-If the topic-name is omitted entirely, the system will walk the interesting topics list most recent first, trying each in turn to find a gambit.
+The value may be \sim , which means use the current topic you are within.

+If the value is omitted entirely, the system will walk the interesting topics list most recent first, trying each in turn to find a gambit.
 As it tries them it uses them up, so ones that fail to produce a gambit will disappear as interesting topics for the future.